 For the Opernring is followed by the Burgring, running behind the Hofburg.
-Particularly imposing in this street section are the Kunsthistorische Museum (Museum of Art History) and the Naturhistorische Museum (Natural History Museum), separated only by the beautiful Maria-Theresien-Platz, which we described in an earlier article.
-Along the Dr.-Karl-Renner-Ring, named after the former Federal President, the parliament is situated.
+Particularly imposing in this street section are the Museum of Art History and the Natural History Museum, separated only by the beautiful Maria-Theresien-Platz, which we described in an earlier article.
+Along the Dr. Karl-Renner-Ring, named after the former Federal President, the parliament is situated.
 The building in neoclassical style looks directly onto the Volksgarten opposite it where you can sit comfortably in summer, and also spend long evenings.

 The Schottenring, again named after the former city gate, runs back to the Franz-Josefs-Kai.
 Along this stretch you will find both historical buildings, and more recent ones.
 Worthy of mention are the Wiener Börse (Viennese Stock Exchange), built in 1877, or the Ringturm, adorning the townscape only since 1955.